vurblax/MNXB11-HW811/README.md

 3. Copy the argh.h file from the cloned repository into the external/include/ directory.

 ## CSV library
 The CSV library used is Fast C++ CSV Parser.
-It is also a header-only library that requires C++11.
-Assuming that you have followed step 1 for the CLI library, and therefore already have the dependencies/ directory and the external/include/ directory:
+It is also a header-only library that requires C++11. *Assuming that you have followed step 1 for the CLI library, and therefore already have the dependencies/ directory and the external/include/ directory:*
 1. Clone the [Fast C++ CSV Parser repository](https://github.com/ben-strasser/fast-cpp-csv-parser) into the dependencies/ directory.
 2. Copy the csv.h file from the cloned repository into the external/include/ directory.

+## Date library
+The date library used is Howard Hinnant's date library, which is also header-only. *Assuming that you have followed step 1 for the CLI library, and therefore already have the dependencies/ directory and the external/include/ directory:*
+1. Clone the [date repository](https://github.com/HowardHinnant/date/tree/master) into the dependencies/ directory.
+2. Copy the date.h file (found under ./date/include/date) from the cloned repository into the external/include directory.